 The guys went their separate ways, focusing on family and careers — until an informal hang between founding keyboardist Michael Sochynsky and guitarist Hamilton Jordan turned into an unexpected creative session.
 The reconnection reignited their passion for the project and paved the way for Genghis Tron's new chapter of riff-filled, synth-fueled songs, which sees the band (also featuring new vocalist Tony Wolski and drummer Nick Yacyshyn) pushing into what Sochynsky describes as a "more meditative, hypnotic, and maybe psychedelic" territory.

 In that spirit, we asked Sochynsky to weigh in with his picks of the essential drone and ambient albums that every metalhead should have in their collection.

 I think I was 16 or 17 the first time I heard this record.
 I remember coming home from high school, putting this on my shitty Aiwa stereo, lying on my bed, and just getting lost in the swirling, pulsating drones.
-Time Machines somehow manages to prove that you don't need drugs to trip out, while at the same time being one of the ultimate "drug" records.
+Among other things, Time Machines proves that you don't need time machines to time travel.
 This record is also great because it sounds so different from pretty much everything else Coil did.